baptyzern/wildeR/README.md

 The `wildeR` package's main purpose is to proposes functions to help you better apprehend numeric variables.

-It also adds random functions that I needed on some ... random projects
+It also adds random functions that I needed for some ... random projects

 ## Installation